Scaling Methods for Stochastic Chemical Reaction Networks: A CRN with Bi-Modal Behavior

-Let $(t^V_k,V_k)$ be the sequence of couples of instants of jumps and its value of the Markov process $(V(t))$, as defined in the proof of Proposition~\ref{MarkU}.
+As defined in the proof of Proposition~\ref{MarkU}, let $(t^V_k,V_k)$ be the sequence of couples of instants of jumps and the value of the Markov process $(V(t))$ at that time.
 For $\eps{>}0$, there exists some $n_0$ such that

 holds, and, consequently,

 Proposition~\ref{Decay} shows that, for the convergence in distribution,